dywisor/roverlay/doc/rst/usage.rst

    roverlay [<options>] [<commands>]

 which will search for the config file as described in `Required configuration steps`_.
 The default command is *create*, which downloads the R packages (unless explicitly forbidden to do so) and generates the overlay.
 This is the desired behavior in most cases, so simply running ``roverlay`` should be fine.
-See `Basic Implementation Overview`_ if you'd rather like to know in detail what *roverlay* does before running it.
+See `Basic Implementation Overview`_ if you want to know in detail what *roverlay* does before running it.

 *roverlay* also accepts some **options**, most notably:

 --nosync, --no-sync
-   Don't download R packages.
+   Disable downloading of R packages.

 --no-incremental
    Force recreation of existing ebuilds

 --immediate-ebuild-writes
-   Immediately write ebuilds when they're ready.
+   Immediately write ebuilds when they are ready.

-   The default behavior is
-   to wait for all ebuilds and then write them using ebuild write threads.
+   The default behavior is to wait for all ebuilds and then write them using ebuild write threads.
 The latter one is faster, but consumes more memory since ebuilds must be kept until all packages have been processed.
    Test results show that memory consumption increases by factor 2 when using the faster write mechanism (at ca. 95% ebuild creation success rate),
    <<while ebuild write time decreases by ???>>.